Let’s chat about something buzzing around lately – electromagnetic field pollution.

 National and international guidelines restrict exposure to higher levels that might be harmful.
 The current debate is whether long-term low-level exposure can evoke biological responses and influence people’s well-being.

-Despite the feeling of some people that more research needs to be done, scientific knowledge in this area is now more extensive than most chemicals.
+Despite some people’s feeling that more research needs to be done, scientific knowledge in this area is now more extensive than most chemicals.

 Based on a recent in-depth review of the scientific literature, the WHO concluded that current evidence does not confirm the existence of any health consequences from exposure to low-level electromagnetic fields.

-However, some gaps in knowledge about biological effects exist and need further research.
+However, some knowledge gaps exist about biological effects and need further research.

 Effects on general health

-Some public members have attributed a diffuse collection of symptoms to low exposure to electromagnetic fields at home.
+Some public members have attributed diffuse symptoms to low exposure to electromagnetic fields at home.
 Reported symptoms include headaches, anxiety, suicide and depression, nausea, fatigue, and loss of libido.

 To date, scientific evidence does not support a link between these symptoms and exposure to electromagnetic fields.
 At least some of these health problems may be caused by noise, other environmental factors, or anxiety related to the presence of new technologies.